robin11110000/INRfolio/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## ⚠️ Disclaimer

-INRfolio is provided as-is for educational and informational purposes.
-While we strive for accuracy, we make no guarantees about the correctness of tax calculations or legal information.
-Please consult with a qualified tax professional or lawyer for your specific situation.

-## 🙏 Acknowledgments

-- Madras High Court for clarifying crypto's legal status in India
-- Indian crypto community for feedback and support
-- shadcn/ui for beautiful UI components
-- Recharts for data visualization

-## 📞 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Check the Compliance Guide for common questions
-- Consult with a tax professional for tax-related queries

 ## 🎯 Roadmap